 - do not get much sleep or have disturbed sleep

-Making healthy lifestyle changes can help reduce your chances of getting high blood pressure and help lower your blood pressure if it's already high.
+Making healthy lifestyle changes can sometimes help reduce your chances of getting high blood pressure and help lower your blood pressure if it's already high.

-The following lifestyle changes can help prevent and lower high blood pressure:
+These lifestyle changes can help prevent and lower high blood pressure:

 - reduce the amount of salt you eat and have a generally healthy diet